What is copyright?

 Copyright is a set of rights that govern the copying and communication of created material.

-It allow content creators to make a profit from their work and have some control over how their work is used by others.
+It allows content creators to make a profit from their work and have some control over how their work is used by others.
 For users, copyright allows you to use someone else's work without needing direct permission.

 - literary works - written books, journals, reports, articles, stories, poems, lyrics

-- dramatic works - written plays, scripts and screenplays
+- dramatic works - written plays, scripts, and screenplays

 - musical works - written composition/annotated musical work